9 reasons why your cash flow forecast is never accurate

 1. You don’t include everything

 For example, whilst large expenses often make it onto the list, small expenses are often forgotten about.
-A few pounds here and there doesn’t seem life-changing but these small expenses quickly add up to become a large figure.
+A few pounds here and there doesn’t seem life-changing but these small expenses can quickly add up to become a large figure.

-Likewise, a single late payment might not seem like much but when you have more than one it could leave you short if you encounter a difficult period.
+Likewise, a single late payment might not seem like much, but when you have more than one it could leave you short if you encounter a difficult period.

 2. You forget about payment terms